-One of the most important credit card rules to follow is to make your credit card payment by the cutoff time on the due date.
-TImely payments not only help you avoid late payment penalties, they also help you build a good credit score.
+One of the most important credit card rules to follow is to make your credit card payment on time each month.
+Timely payments not only help you avoid late payment penalties, they also help you build a good credit score.
 But to make your credit card payment on time, you have to know when the credit card bill is due, right?

 Three Ways to Figure Out Your Credit Card Due Date

 The best way to figure out when your credit card bill is due is to read your credit card billing statement.
 Information about your credit card payment, including the minimum payment amount and the due date, will appear at the top of your statement and on the coupon that you include with your mailed credit card payment.

 Your credit card statement must is mailed to you 21 days before your due date to give you a chance to take advantage of the grace period, if it applies.

 If you’ve created an online account to access your credit card account, you can also check your due date by logging in to verify the next payment due date.
 Once you've logged on, you can also schedule a future payment or make an immediate payment to be applied to your account right away.

 Your third option is to call the customer service number on the back of your credit card to confirm your due date.
 Your credit card issuer’s automated menu may have an option to give your due date without you having to speak to a representative.
 Similar to checking your due date online, you may have the option to schedule or make a payment by phone using your checking account and routing number.